t2trg/wishi/README.md

 ### Draft agenda for the next call

 * Introduction
-* Follow-up on action items from WISHI meeting in Prague
+* Follow-up on action items from the WISHI meeting in Prague
 * How to organize future calls
 * Any other business